igrishaev/deed/readme.md

 (deed/handle-record 4321 Bar)
 ~~~

-The body of the macro is missing, as you don't need to pass anything
+The body of the macro is missing as you don't need to pass anything
 else.
-Internally, a record is still encoded as a Clojure map but with a special
+Internally, a record is still encoded as a Clojure map but using the OID
-OID.
-When decoding this map, before it gets returned to the user, it's wrapped
+you passed.
+When decoding this map, before it gets returned to the user, it's
-into the `<YourType>/create` invocation which creates a record instance from a
+wrapped into the `<YourType>/create` invocation which creates a record instance
-map.
+from a map.

 ## Contrib

-Deed comes with some minor packages tham make your life easier when it's come to
+Deed comes with some minor packages that will make your life bit easier.
-dumping the data.

 ### Base64

 The package `deed-base64` brings functions to encode values into a
 base64-encoded stream, and read them back.
 This is useful when passing encoded
-data throughout any text-only format, for example JSON.
-What is important, the
+data throughout a text format, for example JSON.
+The package relies on
-package does the encoding and decoding logic on the fly.
-It relies on
-`Base64OutputStream` and `Base64InputStream` classes from the `TODO` library.
-As
+`Base64OutputStream` and `Base64InputStream` classes from the Apacke Commons
-it leads to a third-party dependency, the functionalty is shipped as a
+Codec library.
+As it's a third-party dependency, the functionalty is shipped in
-sub-package.
+a sub-package.

 A quick example: